Back to Insects & Pests

 Figure 2.
 Greenhouse whitefly adults.

-The greenhouse whitefly is a tropical insect that is incapable of overwintering outdoors in Colorado.
+The greenhouse whitefly is a tropical insect unable to overwinter outdoors in Colorado.
 Freezing temperatures or a relatively short host-free period eliminates greenhouse whitefly.
 Although most houseplant problems originate from the purchase and movement of infested plants, some whiteflies can reproduce and infest new plantings during the warm summer months.

 Management.
 Yellow sticky cards or tape can be used to trap adult whiteflies.
 On small plants, adult whiteflies can be eliminated by vacuuming.

 Insecticides containing pyrethrins or related insecticides (tetramethrin, resmethrin, sumithrin) are the most effective chemical controls for adult whiteflies.
 Horticultural oils, neem insecticides, and insecticidal soaps may control nymphs on leaves.
-The systemic insecticide imidacloprid is highly effective against greenhouse whitefly.
+The systemic insecticide imidacloprid is highly effective against greenhouse whiteflies.
+If using imidacloprid, be aware that it can have negative impacts on other non-target insect species, especially bees.

 Mealybugs